openmc-dev/openmc/docs/source/usersguide/geometry.rst

   hexlat.universes = [outer_ring, middle_ring, inner_ring]

-If you need to create a hexagonal boundary (composed of six planar surfaces) for a hexagonal lattice, :func:`openmc.model.hexagonal_prism` can be used.
+If you need to create a hexagonal boundary (composed of six planar surfaces) for a hexagonal lattice, :class:`openmc.model.HexagonalPrism` can be used.

 .. _usersguide_geom_export: